 Promote healthy habits:

-- Wear a mask at pick-up and drop-off.
+- Wear a properly fitted face mask that completely covers your nose and mouth at pick-up and drop-off.

 - Use a hand sanitizer with at least 60% alcohol or wash your hands for at least 20 seconds during pick-up and drop-off.

-- Clean bedding and other items that touch your child’s skin at least weekly.
+- Launder bedding and other items that touch your child’s skin at least weekly.